shopware5/shopware/UPGRADE-5.2.md

 [View all changes from v5.2.16...v5.2.17](https://github.com/shopware/shopware/compare/v5.2.16...v5.2.17)

 * Deprecated Smarty modifier `rewrite`.
 Modifier will be removed in 5.3.0.
 * Changed default `session.gc_divisor` to `200`.
-To decrease session garbade collection probability.
+To decrease session garbage collection probability.
 * Added console command `sw:session:cleanup` to cleanup expired sessions.
 * Changed database field `s_core_sessions.expiry` to contain the timestamp when the session should expire, not the session lifetime.
 * Changed database field `s_core_sessions_backend.expiry` to contain the timestamp when the session should expire, not the session lifetime.